-- The State will no longer reimburse you or your Medicare-eligible dependents for the Medicare Part B premium. - Your sick leave credit will not offset your health insurance costs. - If you wish to reenroll in NYSHIP, there is a threemonth waiting period. - If you die while you are not enrolled in NYSHIP, your dependents are not eligible for dependent survivor coverage unless deferral rules apply (see pages 7 to 8).
+- The State will no longer reimburse you or your Medicare-eligible dependents for the Medicare Part B premium. - Your sick leave credit will not offset your health insurance costs. - If you wish to reenroll in NYSHIP, there may be a three-month waiting period. - If you die while you are not enrolled in NYSHIP, your dependents will not be eligible for dependent survivor coverage unless deferral rules apply (see page 8).

 Before you choose a Medicare Advantage Plan that is not part of NYSHIP, check with the Employee Benefits Division to see how your NYSHIP benefits will be affected.
-In most cases, your NYSHIP coverage will be canceled; if you are the enrollee, your dependent NYSHIP coverage also will be canceled.
+In most cases, your NYSHIP coverage will be canceled; if you are the enrollee, NYSHIP coverage will also be canceled for your dependent(s) on the plan.